clayfarley/Ualbany-Demo/docs/info.md

 ## How it works

-Simple Logic AND gate with switch 1 and 2 as inputs to turn LED on
+Simple Logic AND gate with switch 1 and 2 as inputs to turn LED on.

 ## How to test

-Flip 1 or 2 switch
+Flip 1 or 2 switch.

 ## External hardware

-single LED
+single LED.